 Humans are unpredictable.
 In that lies the gamble of an outcome target.
 If one has absolute information, one can accurately predict the future.
-This will never be possible because our scope of both present and future is finite.
-Nevertheless, we can increase the accuracy of our predictions through quantifying them.
+Yet our scope of both present and future is finite.
+We try to increase the accuracy of our predictions through quantifying them.
 In the case of an outcome target we quantify a future state.
 The better Org is at doing that, the more it will control its present.

+To make exact predictions of the future, Org needs both - human perception and systems intelligence.
 In Theory 2I of Orgtelligence, we distinct implied from tacit intelligence.
-Implied intelligence resides in the rules, dependencies, and outcomes of a process.
+Implied intelligence exists in the rules, dependencies, and outputs of a process.
 Tacit intellect relates to the abstract and innovative thinking of humans.
-Orgtelligence is the ability of Org to create interdependence between process intelligence and human intellect.
-Orgtelligence is thus the neural network that links human minds with systems flow.
+Orgtelligence creates interdependence between process intelligence and human intellect.
+It is a neural network that links human minds with systems flow.

-To create outcome targets, we quantify a controllable assumption of the outcome.
+To create an outcome target, one must find and quantify a controllable assumption of the outcome.
 E.g., we can create outcome targets for profitability; quality; benefit; relationship strength; etc. The problem is that we cannot totally control any of these aspects.
 They are all subject to human perception, which is unpredictable.
 Yet, each of these items have a part which we can control.
 E.g., we can direct all our resources to achieve a certain level of profitability.
-In so, we can negotiate a beneficial value proposition with customers.
-Orgtelligence will help Org to focus on doing relevant things right.
+In so, we can define a target of "have 30% of the market share by xxx".
+To achieve that target we must negotiate a beneficial value proposition with our customers.

 Org achieves and maintains output targets whilst it executes outcome targets.
 Achievement is a sign that one has reached a pinnacle in performance.
 It does not end the performance.
 Rather, it sets the bar.
 Execution is final.
 It marks a clear end.
 Targets of outputs and outcomes are not the same.
 They do not measure the same thing and they do not have the same purpose.
 Outputs shows the performance of a process.
 Outcomes are a test for relevance.
 Therefore, we cannot measure and construct them in the same way.

 Outcomes direct Org towards an unknown future.
 The longer Org's aim, the more unknown the territory.
-Therefore, one will always measure an output target against time.
+Therefore, one will always measure an outcome target against time.
 Projects have critical paths because they begin and end.
 Processes cycle, thus, they have no critical path.

 This is not a contradiction.
-It shows that the parts of a dual system do not follow the same rules.
+It shows that the parts of Org do not follow the same rules.
 Processes have exact cycles.
 E.g., one will not exceed a target when being pregnant for 4-months.
 There is a reason that pregnancy is 9-months.
 With projects its about getting things done.
 Projects influence outcomes.
-They do not mean anything until they are done.
+They do not mean anything until done.
 Therefore, Org should always aim to exceed its outcome targets - especially in terms of time and cost.

 To create an outcome target, one must quantify a purpose.
 This is quite difficult.
-E.g. Purpose: "This project will secure food supply to a village of 1000 people."
+E.g., Purpose: "This project will secure food supply to a village of 1000 people."
 It is likely that its target will read: "Secure food supply to 1000 people in the XYZ Village".
 Problem with this target is that it is only partly under the control of Org.
 Even the best technology must face politics, social constructs, and legal constrains.
 This target will never be under the full control of Org.

-To control an output target, one must define it in such a way that it creates an internal locus of control.
+To control an outcome target, one must define it in such a way that it creates an internal locus of control.
 "Create and run a project over the next three years, which will enable 1000 people of the XYZ Village to access a consistent food supply process."
 Of course, mere definition will not execute a target.
 There must be a project plan and approval from all the stakeholders.
 This requires negotiation.
 There will always be factors beyond your control.
 The future is mostly an estimated guess.
-Therefore, an outcome target will by no means ensure a favourable outcome.
+Therefore, an outcome target will by no means ensure a favorable outcome.
 Villagers must be happy with the food and government must continue its sponsorship.
 To achieve this will always prove easier said than done.